 One of the key assurance statements the Council received was the annual report and opinion of the Head of Internal Audit.
-The opinion for 2019-20 was presented to Copeland's Audit Committee in November 2020.
+The opinion for 2020-21 was presented to Copeland's Audit Committee in July 2021.

-The acting Chief Audit Executive (also the Council's S151 Officer) reported they were satisfied that sufficient Internal Audit work has been undertaken to allow them to give an opinion on the adequacy and effectiveness of risk management, governance and internal control.
+The acting Chief Audit Executive (also the Council's S151 Officer) reported they were not satisfied that sufficient Internal Audit work had been undertaken as a result of the Covid-19 pandemic, so provided a restricted opinion on the adequacy and effectiveness of risk management, governance and internal control.

-In their opinion, based on the work of Internal Audit over the year, Copeland Borough Council's overall framework of governance, risk and internal control provides reasonable assurance and audit testing has confirmed that controls are generally working effectively in practice.
+In their opinion, based on the work of Internal Audit over the year, Copeland Borough Council's overall framework of governance, risk and internal control provided partial assurance.